State and Local Business Taxes

-Every state that has a sales tax also has a use tax, which is assessed on the buyers when they buy a product from out of state, since in most cases, the out-of-state seller does not charge a sales tax on the purchase by an out-of-state customer unless the seller has a nexus in that state.
+Every state with a sales tax also has a use tax, assessed on the buyers who buy products outside of their state, since out-of-state sellers usually do not charge a sales tax on purchases by out-of-state customers unless the seller has a nexus in that state.

 6/21/2018 - Supreme Court Rules that Physical Nexus is no Longer Necessary for Sales Tax Collection